rmadulka/checkers-app/docs/DesignDoc.md

 ![Game Route Sequence Diagram](GameRouteSequence.png) Shows the sequence diagram of the GetGameRoute

-> _At appropriate places as part of this narrative provide one or more
-> static models (UML class structure or object diagrams) with some
-> details such as critical attributes and methods._

-> _You must also provide any dynamic models, such as statechart and
-> sequence diagrams, as is relevant to a particular aspect of the design
-> that you are describing.
-For example, in WebCheckers you might create
-> a sequence diagram of the `POST /validateMove` HTTP request processing
-> or you might show a statechart diagram if the Game component uses a
-> state machine to manage the game._

-> _If a dynamic model, such as a statechart describes a feature that is
-> not mostly in this tier and cuts across multiple tiers, you can
-> consider placing the narrative description of that feature in a
-> separate section for describing significant features.
-Place this after
-> you describe the design of the three tiers._

 ### Application Tier
 Our application tier consists of two classes that are both intended to manage board logic along with providing services to the UI tier.
 PlayerLobby directly manages all online users and GameLobby manages users that are both